anhp9669/nitro-enclaves-simulation/README.md

 └── README.md            # This file
 ```

-## 🔒 Security Notes

-⚠️ **Important**: This is a development environment for learning and testing.
-It does not provide the same security guarantees as real AWS Nitro Enclaves.

-- The VM is not isolated like real enclaves
-- KMS keys are stored locally
-- Network communication is simulated
-- Use only for development and testing

 ## 🧪 Experimentation Ideas

 1. **Basic Enclave Communication**: Modify the enclave and connector to exchange encrypted messages